Riemannian metrics for neural networks I: feedforward networks: Four invariant gradient algorithms

 We now describe four gradient algorithms for network training: the \emph{unitwise natural gradient}, the \emph{quasi-diagonal natural gradient}, the \emph{backpropagated metric gradient}, and the \emph{quasi-diagonal backpropagated metric gradient}.
 Each of these algorithms is adapted to a different scalability constraint.
 The unitwise natural gradient requires low connectivity and a small output layer; the quasi-diagonal natural gradient requires a small output layer; the backpropagated metric gradient requires low connectivity; the quasi-diagonal backpropagated metric gradient has the same asymptotic complexity as backpropagation.

-These algorithms are the implementation, using sigmoid activation, of the more general versions described in Section~\ref{sec:invmet}.
-As they are designed for invariance properties, implementing them using tanh activation would result in the same output, learning trajectories, and performance, so we simply present one implementation.
+These algorithms are the implementation of the more general versions described in Section~\ref{sec:invmet}.
+As they are designed for invariance properties, implementing them using either sigmoid or tanh activation function should result in the same output, learning trajectories, and performance, provided the initialization is changed accordingly (Section~\ref{sec:inv}).
+However, the Bernoulli and classification interpretations of the output layer assumes that the activities lie in $[0;1]$, as in sigmoid activation.

 We first present the algorithms in a batch version.
 It is straightforward to adapt them to use random mini-batches from the dataset.
 In Section~\ref{sec:online} they are also adapted to an online setting: this can be done using standard techniques because the main quantities involved take the form of averages over the dataset, which can be updated online.